Bypass the Drake Passage and set sail on Antarctic waters

 Other fees may apply for air tickets and other arrangements booked in conjunction with a Polar voyage.

-Your voyage is operated by our sister company, Quark Expeditions.
+Your voyage is operated by our polar partner, Quark Expeditions.
 All accommodation and transfer arrangements as listed in the itinerary are also operated by Quark Expeditions or their local representatives.

 Strict luggage limits apply.
-Please see Trip Notes (What to Take) for more information.
+Please see the ‘Packing’ section of the Essential Trip Information for further details.

 Essential trip information